The Food Market Act

 The Food Market Ombudsman may also take up a matter of their own initiative if it concerns an issue that is important for the functioning of the food supply chain.

 The EU Directive on unfair trading practices (2019/633) was adopted in April 2019.
 The Directive must be transposed at national level at latest by 1 May 2021 and applied by 1 November 2021.
-In Finland, the Food Market Act will be amended to comply with the provisions laid down in the Directive.
+In Finland, the Food Market Act was amended to comply with the provisions laid down in the Directive.

 Amendment to the Food Market Act